jlibovicky/jlibovicky.github.io/_posts/2024-04-08-MTML-Highlights-March.md

 ### [Is Translation All You Need?
 A Study on Solving Multilingual Tasks with Large Language Models](https://arxiv.org/abs/2403.10258)

 A study from several institutions in Singapore attempts to evaluate the multilingual abilities of LLMs while comparing ChatGPT, LLaMA 2, and Mistral.
-For the established more linguistic NLP tasks such as natural langauge inference or paraphrase detection, the best strategy was to translate the input into English and do the task in English.
+For the established more linguistic NLP tasks such as natural language inference or paraphrase detection, the best strategy was to translate the input into English and do the task in English.
 For prompts from ShareGPT (a web page where users can upload their experience with ChatGPT), the situation was slightly different, and it appears that for prompts that require cultural knowledge, it is better to prompt the model in the language.